What is SafeStrength®?

 Well…yes, and no. A 45-minute jog on a treadmill will use up about 60 calories.
 Even though the treadmill readout will say 300 calories expended, you would have burned 240 of them just doing nothing!
 That’s because of your muscle mass –three pounds of lean muscle will burn about 333 calories a day at your basal (resting) rate.
 This is why our objective is to assist you in building lean muscle.
 The more lean muscle you have, the more efficiently you’ll burn up those calories.

-One thing to note – lean muscle weighs more than fat.
-So, while you are doing strength training you’re replacing fat with muscle, it may not result in significant weight loss.
+One thing to note is that lean muscle weighs more than fat.
+So, while you are doing strength training, you’re replacing fat with muscle, which may not result in significant weight loss.
 Weight loss will occur if your caloric intake is less than your caloric output.